-xAssets solutions are based on a Sql Server data model which is optimised for huge scalability
+xAssets solutions are based on a Sql Server data model which is optimized for huge scalability

 without compromising the depth of information stored on each asset and incident.
 We use Microsoft